JOSIAHTHEPROGRAMMER/Anime-Recommendation-System/README.md

 # Anime-Recommendation-System
-A content-based Anime Recommendation System using the MyAnimeList dataset with tag vectorization and metadata preprocessing.
+A content based Anime Recommendation System using the MyAnimeList dataset with tag vectorization and metadata preprocessing.

 ## Dataset